 This post contains affiliate links.
 Click here to see my full disclosure policy.

-Hand sanding seems to be the popular distressing technique for furniture.
+Hand sanding seems to be one of the popular techniques for furniture.
 It tends to be the most used form since it is easy.
 It is a fairly easy method, especially when using the proper paint.
-Chalk paint and other furniture paint formulas distress very well unlike latex paint which is rubbery.
-Always make sure to use the proper paints when planning to distress furniture pieces.
+Chalk paint and other furniture paint formulas, like General Finishes milk paint, distress very well unlike latex paint which is rubbery.
+Always make sure to use the proper paints when planning to distress furniture pieces as you will achieve the best results.

 It is easier to use a sanding block to distress furniture.
-Sanding blocks are easier to hold in the palm of your hand compared to sanding paper.
-You can also use the sanding block long after it has worn out by wrapping a sheet of sandpaper around the block.
+Sanding blocks are easier to hold in the palm of your hand compared to sand paper.
+You can also use the sanding block long after it has worn out by wrapping a sheet of sandpaper around the sanding sponge.

 ***See the before and after photo of this old desk and the surprise item, I used after distressing.